Deng Yu (Ming dynasty)

-Deng Yu (17 March 1337 – 9 December 1377) was a Chinese general and one of the founding generals of the Ming dynasty.
+Deng Yu (17 March 1337 – 9 December 1377) was one of the founding generals of the Ming dynasty of China.
 He was among the leading military commanders of the Hongwu Emperor, the first emperor of the Ming.

+Born into a commoner family in Anhui, Deng joined the Red Turban Rebellion during the final years of the Mongol-led Yuan dynasty and aligned himself with Zhu Yuanzhang (the future Hongwu Emperor) in the mid-1350s.
+He held important commands during the campaigns in Zhejiang and Jiangxi, notably co-commanding the defense of the strategically important city of Nanchang against the forces of the rebel state of Han.
+Following the founding of the Ming dynasty in 1368, Deng led major campaigns to secure Henan and Shanxi, inflicted a decisive defeat on the Mongol general Köke Temür in 1370, and later commanded military operations in Guangxi, Sichuan, and Tibet.
+His descendants remained an influential military family throughout the Ming dynasty until its fall in 1644.

 Biography

 Deng Yu was born on 17 March 1337 in Hong County, located in central China (present-day Si County, Suzhou, Anhui).
 He was one of the commoners from Anhui who joined the Red Turban Rebellion against the Mongol-led Yuan dynasty, which ruled China at the time.
-By the mid-1350s, he had joined forces with Zhu Yuanzhang (the future Hongwu Emperor), who was a general of the rebel state of Song.
-Deng participated in the Zhu's conquest of inland Zhejiang in 1358.
+By the mid-1350s, he had joined forces with Zhu Yuanzhang, a general of the rebel state of Song.
+Deng participated in Zhu's conquest of inland Zhejiang in 1358.
 He then went on to serve in Jiangxi, where Zhu was attempting to conquer the state of Han.